-- 1. Select an audio clip.
-This can also be a built-in audio clip on the video track. - 2.
-Click More Tools on the left sidebar and find Audio Editing to open Equalizer.
+- 1. Select the audio clip that you want to edit.
+This can also be a built-in audio track. - 2.
+Click More tools on the left-hand sidebar.
+On the Audio tab, click Equalizer.

-3. Choose an equalizer preset to set the effect quickly.
-If you want to set more advanced configuration drag the volume bars to adjust the frequencies to the necessary level.
+3. Choose an equalizer preset to quickly set an effect.
+If you want a more advanced configuration, move the loudness sliders to adjust the frequencies to the desired level.

-4. To save your own equalizer presets for their further use, click the Save button.
-In the new window enter a preset name and click OK.
+4. To save your own equalizer presets for future use, click the Save button.
+In the new window, enter a preset name and click OK.
 The created preset will appear in the presets list.